-We constructed ternary alloys with COOR active sites matching eight of our most interesting candidates and calculated their $E_a$ and $\Delta E$ with DFT (Figure S13 in the SI shows the NEB pathways for the ternary alloys).
+We constructed ternary alloys with COOR active sites matching six of our most interesting candidates and calculated their E_a and ΔE with DFT (Figure S15 in the SI shows the NEB pathways for the ternary alloys).
 We use the notation ABCD for the calculations to show which elements are at the A, B, C, and D positions, respectively.
 The DFT values are plotted with blue circles in Figure 7 and the deviation from the predicted values are shown by gray arrows.
-Here, we also include the two reactions on $Pt_3Ru$ and the single reaction on $Pd_3Ru$ to obtain 11 data points for validating our predictive model.
-The TS pathway predicted to be most stable is also the one found by the DFT NEB calculation in every case except for the PtPtRuPt system (i.e. $Pt_3Ru^{path2}$ ), where both the predicted and calculated energy difference between the two kinds of TS are very small (around 0.1 eV).
+Here, we also include the two reactions on Pt3Ru (RuPtPtPt and PtPtRuPt)

+and the single reaction on Pd_3Ru (PdRuPdPd) to obtain nine data points for validating our predictive model.
+The TS pathway predicted to be most stable is also the one found by the DFT NEB calculation in the nine cases.
 The full set of predicted and calculated transition state energies, reaction energies and activation energies are compared in Table 1.
-Interestingly, the prediction for $E{TS}$ is actually more accurate (root-mean-square error of 0.21 eV) than the prediction for $\Delta E$ (root-mean-square error of 0.34 eV), which indicate that our descriptor based model has some problems describing the O\ hollow, O\ bridge and/or O\ on-top IS possibilities.
-Opposite to the predicted TS energy, the predicted \O + \CO IS energy can likely be improved with a limited number of DFT calculations of O\ adsorption on the multi-metallic surfaces.
-Still, the errors are small enough that the model provides very useful insight into COOR on multi-metallic surfaces.
+Interestingly, the prediction for E{TS} is more accurate (root-mean-square error (RMSE)) of 0.16 eV) than the prediction for ΔE (RMSE of 0.34 eV).
+There seems to be two sources of error in ΔE , namely (i) that our descriptor based model has problems describing the O hollow, O bridge and/or O on-top IS possibilities and (ii) that CO adsorption are subject to ligand effects such that the pure metal CO adsorption energies do not accurately represent the CO adsorption energies on the multi-metallic surfaces (Figure S17 in the SI).
+Opposite to the predicted TS energy, the predicted O + CO IS energy can be improved with a limited number of DFT calculations of O and CO adsorption on the multi-metallic surfaces.
+For instance, we have recalculated the prediction for the nine candidates with the actual CO adsorption energies (Figure S18 in the SI), which reduces the $\Delta E RMSE$ to 0.20 eV, although it also increases the E{TS} RMSE to 0.23 eV (Table S3 in the SI).
+In any case, the errors are small enough that the model provides useful insight into COOR on multi-metallic surfaces.